Utrecht

 Utrecht's ancient city centre features many buildings and structures, several dating as far back as the High Middle Ages.
 It has been the religious centre of the Netherlands since the 8th century.
 In 1579, the Union of Utrecht was signed in the city to lay the foundations for the Dutch Republic.
 Utrecht was the most important city in the Netherlands until the Dutch Golden Age, when it was surpassed by Amsterdam as the country's cultural centre and most populous city.

 Utrecht is home to Utrecht University, the largest university in the Netherlands, as well as several other institutions of higher education.
-Due to its central position within the country, it is an important hub for both rail and road transport; it has the busiest train station in the Netherlands, Utrecht Centraal.
+Due to its central position within the country, it is an important hub for both rail and road transport; it has the busiest railway station in the Netherlands, Utrecht Centraal.
 It has the second-highest number of cultural events in the Netherlands, after Amsterdam.[9]
 In 2012, Lonely Planet included Utrecht in the top 10 of the world's unsung places.[10]

 1. ^ "Burgemeester" [Mayor] (in Dutch).
 Gemeente Utrecht.
 Archived from the original on 7 April 2014.
 Retrieved 3 April 2014.